spin-systems/quill/README.md

                         incremental run.
                         (default: False)
   -w, --watch           Rebuild the domains continuously (incompatible with incremental/recheck).
                         (default: False)
+  -v, --verbose         Whether to announce what tasks are being carried out.
+                        (default: False)
+  -g, --gitlab-ci       Source the manifest repos (i.e. git pull them) and then stash
+                        the changes after building, switch to the www branch, pop the stash and push the changes (i.e. publish the website content).
+                        (default: False)
   --internal, --no-internal
                         Whether to build sites internal (ql) or external (cyl,